Early May 1965 tornado outbreak: May 8

-Fridley, Minnesota (two tornadoes)
+Fridley, Minnesota F4 Tornadoes (Two tornadoes)

 Two tornadoes touched down in Fridley, just over an hour apart.
 In all, six people were killed in the Fridley tornadoes and over 180 were injured.
 Over 450 homes were destroyed in Fridley, and neighboring Mounds View also sustained heavy damage.
 A man who called WCCO radio after the first Fridley tornado claimed on air that he had been in his car when the tornado hit and that the tornado blew out his car windows.
 Although he is widely believed to have been killed by the second Fridley twister later that night (which did kill a 26-year-old man with a similar name), the caller was actually a teacher at Fridley Junior High School who survived.
 The tornado also damaged the sign adorning the Heights Theater in Columbia Heights.
 In all, both Fridley tornadoes damaged 1,100 homes and destroyed about 425; total losses reached $14.5 million, $5 million of which was to the Fridley school system.
 Photographs for the earlier Deephaven and second Fridley tornado were published in the Minneapolis Tribune (now Star Tribune) newspaper.
 Early radar images showed the supercells as they moved through the area.

 Colome, South Dakota

-On May 8th, an F5 tornado passed east of the town of Colome, South Dakota in Tripp County, and became the only tornado to be rated as such in South Dakota's history.
-On the ground for around 30 miles, the tornado reached a huge mile wide in size and destroyed 7 farms, 3 of which were swept away at F5 intensity.
-Fortunately, the tornado resulted in no deaths, but there was 1 injury.
+This extremely intense and massive F5 tornado passed east of the town of Colome, South Dakota, in Tripp County, and became the only tornado to be rated as such in South Dakota's history.
+The tornado reached 1,760 yds, or 1,610 m in width and would destroy seven farms with three being swept clean at F5 intensity, only leaving empty basements behind.
+A car was thrown and was badly damaged, another car would be flipped on its back, and entire planks would be embedded into the ground.
+Fortunately, the tornado resulted in no deaths, but there was an injury.
+In all, the tornado was on the ground for 30.10 miles (48.44 kilometers) and would become the strongest-rated tornado of the outbreak and the strongest tornado in South Dakota state history.